 When you are planning to sell your watch, be brutally honest with yourself.
 You will need to examine the condition of the piece.
 If your watch is gently worn, it may command better pricing than one that has been bruised during wear – showing scratches and strap wear and tear.
 You may think it looks fine, but will a buyer?
 Another factor that comes into play here is whether or not the watch has been serviced and if it has been altered in any way.
 Alterations that could affect the value of the watch include things like changing/replacing old components (such as hands, dial or bracelet) with new ones that did not reflect the original parts.
 Also, look around for your original boxes and paperwork.
 If you have the box the watch came in, the receipts, instruction manual or even warranty paperwork, this will help a little when it comes to pricing

 Granted, this is a difficult thing to know by just looking at a timepiece.
 If you received a watch as a gift, and you suspect it could be counterfeit or fake, it won’t be saleable.
 Sometimes the dial logo doesn’t look exactly as it should, other times the hands or markers look disheveled.
-However, with today’s fakes getting better and better, it is best to consult an authoritative source here.
+However, with today’s fakes getting better and better, it is best to consult an authoritative source such as Worthy’s watch experts, that specialize in detecting genuine & fake timepieces.

 As you have been doing some research about your watch, you may have seen just how many selling sites there are out there — many of which will do some of the legwork for you.
 Some help with photography, others take your pictures and listing and post it to their thousands of visitors.
 Others help with everything involved in the selling process from the description, to authentication, cleaning and even photography.
 Generally, the fees for this are built into the service provided to the customer.
 The key is to look for a reputable on-line site where you are freed up from the burden of dealing with potential buyers and have peace of mind.